Is now a good time to buy a house?

-Instead of waiting for a recession, there are options out there to improve your mortgage affordability and boost your buying budget.
+Instead of waiting for a recession, there are options out there to improve your mortgage affordability and boost your buying budget so you can buy sooner.
 Working with over 100 mortgage lenders, our team of mortgage experts specialise in helping buyers get a place of their own, even in uncertain times.
 To find out what options you might be eligible for, create a plan today.
 It’s free, takes 10 minutes to complete and there’s no credit check involved.

 Should I rent or buy a house?